40+ Best Resources for Student Job Search [2020 Edition]

 - Lindsey Pollak – A millennial workplace expert, Lindsey is an author, corporate consultant, keynote speaker, and career expert.
 She also writes about Gen Z and shares professional tips on how they can succeed in today’s work environment.

 - Fast Company – One of the top aspects of the interview process is to show you are knowledgeable and well-versed on a variety of topics.
-Fast Company will educate you on everything, from economics and business innovations to technology and design.
+Fast Company will educate you on everything, from economics and business innovations to technology and work life.

 - Dorm Room Biz – This one started in 2005 by Chris Pund, who wanted to share business-related posts for students willing to start own business while in college.
 Here you’ll find tips and professional advice on career, leadership, marketing, business ideas, and more.